CAMSCSC/GitBook-Learn/software/audacity/audacity.md

 # Audacity
 ## What is it?
-Audacity is free open source software (FOSS) which is used for both editing and recording audio.
+Audacity is free open source software (FOSS) which you can use to edit and record audio.

-## What can it do?
+## What can you do with it?
-It is packed with features such as:
 * Cut and paste audio editing
 * Audio Analysis
 * Recording from microphone